 - 1.42 Therefore, for business planning purposes, the current level of HIF should remain unchanged at the present time.
 It will however be reviewed again in the MTFS production for next year, which will be informed by longer-term (50-year) business planning work for the proposed Housing revenue Account (or alternative) that is being undertaken by Finance colleagues together with specialist expert consultancy advice from Altair.
-Their initial findings and conclusions will be reported in due course through Finance and Corporate Services PAC in the new year and will further scrutinise the financial deliverability and sustainability of the Council's ambitious house building programmes. - 1.43 The Council can hold up to 200 affordable homes in its General Fund, but after this it would need to re-open its ring-fenced Housing Revenue Account (HRA) (that was closed after the Golding Homes stock transfer).
+Their initial findings and conclusions will be reported in due course through Finance and Corporate Services PAC in the new year and will further scrutinise the financial deliverability and sustainability of the Council's ambitious house building programmes. - after this it would need to re-open its ring-fenced Housing Revenue Account (HRA) (that was closed after the Golding Homes stock transfer).
 There are some alternatives to the HRA route, and these are all being explored and a report on this topic specifically will come through the Finance and Corporate Services PAC in the new year, which will make a firm proposal as to which approach to adopt.